· Dates: 2020

 Sustainability.
 Our field school is a working off-grid homestead.
 There are countless lessons you’ll learn by living the lifestyle.
 You’ll also have formal instruction on stationary and portable solar power systems, composting everything, planning, planting and keeping a garden, low-tech solar hot water, using the sun to cook food, using wood to cook on a rocket stove and wood-fired cook stove, drying and storing food, processing wild foods, and much, much more.
 If you want to learn to live without infrastructure and build or improvise your own, this is a great place to do it.
 Along the way you’ll learn that it’s a graceful process filled with fun, not suffering.

 This program is a truly immersive experience, students cook every meal over a fire, and sleep outside for the duration of the course.
 Each skill and technique they learn can be applied immediately to their day to day lives on the semester.
-The first three weeks will be spent learning and practicing these methods and ways of living, and in the final week, we take what we’ve learned on trail for a week-long canoe trip.
-This week is where all the bushcraft and outdoorliving skills that students have practiced comes together and is used in the context of a life outdoors.
+The first week will be spent learning and practicing these methods and ways of living, and in the final week, we take what we’ve learned on trail for a 4 day-long canoe trip.
+This week is where all the bushcraft and outdoor living skills that students have practiced comes together and is used in the context of a life outdoors.
 This is where we set ourselves apart as a program.
 Students are not guided in the traditional sense.
 They are taught the skills necessary to go out in the bush, and then given the opportunity to try out what they’ve learned with zero infrastructure.

 Intended Learning Outcomes